ALKAPODDAR/BCG-X/README.md

 - Campaign A (conversational tone) via Email should be prioritized for revenue impact.
 - Campaign B (promotional tone) via Email can be used tactically for quick conversions.

-2. Efficiency & Weighted Ranking
+2. Efficiency & Weighted Ranking:

 **Approach:**
 - Engineered a new metric: Sales per Second on Site (efficiency).
 - Normalized metrics (conversion, sales, efficiency) to make them comparable.